Senator Feinstein, which is farther away, Florida or the moon?

 So it's not us.

-You know, what the this is a parent's problem to turn off the computer, turn off the instant messaging, turn off the email, turn off the cell phone, turn off the iPod, turn off the DVDs, and go to bed.
+You know, this is a parent's problem to turn off the computer, turn off the instant messaging, turn off the email, turn off the cell phone, turn off the iPod, turn off the DVDs, and go to bed.

-I have a uh montage here.
+They have a montage here.

-Uh some kids walked out of class yesterday, and I think today too, uh, still protesting uh I don't know what they're protesting.
+Some kids walked out of class yesterday, and I think today too.

 And here's the montage, and it's quite telling.

-Not like let criminals come in, right?
+Not let criminals come in, right?

-Because that's what they're worried about, but then let the other people in because they're here to work.
+But then let the other people in because they're here to work.

 We make this country.